AyeCode/geodirectory/readme.txt

 __WARNING: GDv2 is a significant update over GDv1 and may require manual work, such as adding widgets to sidebars to recreate your current layout.
 As always, we recommend trying this on a staging site first.
 [Learn more](https://docs.wpgeodirectory.com/article/260-upgrading-from-gdv1-to-gdv2)__

+= GeoDirectory v2.3.39 - 2024-02-TBD =
+* Address custom field can now be set as optional - CHANGED

 = GeoDirectory v2.3.38 - 2024-02-01 =
 * GD > Post Features shows fields label special chars encoded incorrectly - FIXED
-* Category icon not generated from FontAweosme icons for some sites - FIXED
+* Category icon not generated from FontAwesome icons for some sites - FIXED
 * Function _inject_theme_attribute_in_block_template_content is deprecated - FIXED

 = GeoDirectory v2.3.37 - 2024-01-25 =